DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 ### Primer-to-Genome BLAST Search

-To verify where primers bind in the fungal genomes, each primer was aligned against each `.fna` reference genome using `blastn`.
-This step helps determine expected amplicon positions for alignment validation and extraction.
+To verify where primers bind in the fungal genomes, each primer was aligned against each .fna reference genome using blastn with word size 22 and output format 6 (tabular).
+This step helps determine expected amplicon positions for alignment validation.

 Prepare Primer FASTA File